Make your first request

 Authenticating with the API

-Once you set up your account, the next step is to authenticate with an Access Token.
-Skip to the Authentication section to learn how your apps should authenticate with our API.
+After setting up your monday.com account, you must authenticate with an Access Token.
+To learn about how your apps should authenticate with our API, check out our authentication documentation.

 Using the API

-If you are already familiar with the monday.com building blocks, check out our API playground to explore our GraphQL schema.
+If you are already familiar with the monday.com building blocks, you can explore our GraphQL schema here or in our API playground.

 GraphQL APIs use a single endpoint for all operations (unlike REST APIs).
 Our API endpoint is: